 To begin with there are many types of candlesticks for analysing security prices.
-A candlestick is a useful tool for anyone analysing securities which are dependent on price, time and volume – PVT.
-Therefore, in modern day trading & security analysis studying candelstick patterns becomes extremely important.
-Almost all analysts use candlesticks because candlesticks are applicable on all asset classes.
+A candlestick is a useful tool for anyone analysing securities that are dependent on price, time and volume – PVT.
+Therefore, in modern-day trading & security analysis studying candlestick patterns becomes extremely important.
+Almost all analysts use candlesticks because candlesticks are applicable to all asset classes.
 Candlesticks are asset independent.
 Therefore a candlestick chart can be drawn of any entity that is dependent on PVT.

 What are the characteristics of the candlesticks?

-Firstly, candlesticks are a japanese invention, read more about candlesticks used by japanese rice traders.
-A single candle has four attirbutes.
+Firstly, candlesticks are a Japanese invention, read more about candlesticks used by Japanese rice traders.
+A single candle has four attributes.
 They are open, high, low and close.

-Body – The difference between open price and close price is the body of a candle.
+Body – The difference between the open price and the close price is the body of a candle.

 Shadow – The difference between the high price and low price is known as the height of the candle.
 Heigh – Body = Shadow